Meet the Board of Directors and Co-Founders

 President and Co-founder

 Sally is a native of Colorado and has a passion for mountain environments, women’s empowerment and the Himalayas.
-A mountaineer, Sally has climbed peaks including Island Peak, Denali, Mount Rainier, and has done attempts on other big mountains including Cerro de Aconcagua.
+A mountaineer, Sally has climbed peaks including Island Peak, Denali, and Mount Rainier, and has done attempts on other big mountains including Cerro de Aconcagua.
 She holds a Certificate in Non-profit Management from Duke University and an M.Sc. with Distinction in Sustainable Mountain Development from the University of Highlands and Islands in Perth, Scotland, where she studied under Martin Price.
 Sally completed field research for her dissertation, ‘Identifying paths to girls’ successful Higher Education in the Solukhumbu district, Nepal’ in November 2016, which was published in Mountain Research and Development in 2020.
 She has traveled to Nepal four times for trekking, climbing, humanitarian work, academic research and NGO project implementation.
 Sally has been touched, inspired and humbled by the incredible people and communities she has had the honor of living among there.

 Vice-president and Co-founder